KevinFasusi/supplychainpy/README.md

 The inventory analysis can be achieved without having to write several excel formulas, use VBA or manual processes that do not scale.
-Using the library and python is scalable, with the example analysis achieved in about 10 lines of code (5 lines of code and another 5 to get the results into Excel).
+Using the library and python is scalable, the example analysis IS achieved in about 10 lines of code (**only 3 lines of code** for the analysis and another 7 to get the results into Excel).

 ##Quick Install